cwi-dis/igor/schema.md

 Contains references to Server-Sent event (SSE) sources, and where in the database the resulting values should be stored.

+_Documentation to be provided._

 ## plugindata

 Contains per-plugin configuration data, such as the mapping of hardware network addresses (MAC addresses) to device names.
+See the descriptions of the individual plugins for details.